Mastering Construction Cost Estimation: Your Ultimate Step-by-Step Guide

 Parametric Estimate

-The parametric estimating method relies on historical data and statistical models to predict costs based on certain parameters, such as cost per square foot or cost per unit.
-This method is especially useful when detailed project information is limited but historical data is available.
+The parametric estimating method relies on historical data and statistical models to predict costs based on specific parameters, such as cost per square foot or cost per unit.
+This method is beneficial when detailed project information is limited, but historical data is available.

 Unit Cost Estimate